spandanaerukull/ansible-roboshop/readme.md

 # replace & inline
   replace = replace only the word or number inline = inline means it will replace whole line and weget more controle

+  # why we are using the command for disable and enabling the
+  You are using the ansible.builtin.command module for disabling and enabling the nginx module because Ansible does not have a built-in module to directly manage DNF/YUM module streams (like dnf module enable/disable).
+The dnf module only installs or removes packages, not module streams.

+So, you use the command module to run the shell commands: